Bo Le

 Sun Yang (孙阳 (孫陽, Sūn Yáng, Sun^{1} Yang^{2})), better known by the honorific name Bole or Bo Le (Po-le; 伯乐 (伯樂, Bólè, Po^{2}-le^{4})) was a horse tamer in Spring and Autumn period, a retainer for the Duke Mu of Qin (r.
-659-621 BCE), and a famous judge of horses.
+659–621 BCE), and a famous judge of horses.
 Bole was the legendary inventor of equine physiognomy ("judging a horse's qualities from appearance").

 Names

 Sun Yang, with the surname Sun 孫 and given name Yang 陽 (of yin and yang), was renowned for his extraordinary understanding of horses.
-He was given the Chinese honorific name Bole, and is also known as Sun Bole (Henry 1987:28).
+He was given the Chinese honorific name Bole, and is also known as Sun Bole.

 Bo 伯 means "eldest" and le 樂 means "pleasure; happiness".
 Bole was a mythological figure who first tamed horses.
 His name was given to a star, from which he supervised the winged tianma ("heavenly horses").
-Proposed locations of this star are with Zaofu 造父 (the legendary charioteer, see below) in Zeta Cephei within Cepheus (Chinese astronomy); Book of Jin, Spring 1988:198) or in the constellation Scorpius (Harrist 1997:135-6).
+Proposed locations of this star are with Zaofu 造父 (the legendary charioteer, see below) in Zeta Cephei within Cepheus (Chinese astronomy) or in the constellation Scorpius.